This is part of our ongoing series on emergency mortgage assistance and how to handle your loan in a crisis.

 In recognition of these ongoing difficulties, the federal government announced additional programs to help homeowners avoid foreclosure or just make their mortgages more affordable.

-Below, you’ll find a breakdown of these latest efforts.
+Scroll down for a roundup of these latest efforts.

 Note: Visit ConsumerFinance.gov or call the contact number on your monthly mortgage statement to find out more information on these and any other mortgage relief options.